IMMM-SFA/tell/doc/source/user_guide.rst

 #.
 Apply the state-level scaling factors to each county-level time-series of hourly total electricity loads.

 #.
-Output yearly time-series of total electricity demand at the state, county, and BA level that are conceptually and quantitatively consistent with each other.
+Output yearly time-series of total electricity demand at the state, county, and BA scale that are conceptually and quantitatively consistent with each other.

 Design Constraints
 ------------------
-The **tell** model was designed using the following conceptual constraints:
+The **tell** model was designed around the following conceptual constraints:

 .. list-table::
     :header-rows: 1